-Sarasota County Schools 2017/18 Five-year Capital Improvement Plan-Draft Plan
+Sarasota County Schools 2017/18 Five-year Capital Improvement Plan -Final Draft Plan for August 1, 2017 Board Meeting

-Chapter 5: Conclusion & Appendices Providing for Excellence in Education
+Chapter 5: Conclusion & Appendices

+Providing for Excellence in Education

 Conclusion

 The 2017/18 Five-year CIP seeks to establish a capital plan and budget that meets the needs of Sarasota County by: 1) implementing the School Board planning goals and strategies, 2) addressing acknowledged facility needs and conditions, 3) providing for current student needs and future enrollment demands, and 4) prioritizing capital improvement projects for funding through the capital budget.
 By planning for capital facility needs and demands, the CIP helps Sarasota County Schools ensure that they will have the facilities to continue providing for the excellent educational services the citizens and businesses of Sarasota County expect.